Polyfrost/OneConfig/CONTRIBUTING.md

 To login in to your Minecraft account while in your development enviroment, we recommend the use of [DevAuth](https://github.com/DJtheRedstoner/DevAuth)

 # Pull Requests
 To contribute to OneConfig, please open a pull request.
-We guide you through making a pull request using a template, but these are the basic guidelines.
+Here are the basic guidelines.

 Guidelines for pull requests:
 - **Clear description**: Make sure you document **what** was changed and **why** the change was needed.